bostick/tabit-file-format/description/tabit-file-format-description.md

 Since I have a copy of TabIt and I can run it, then an easy approach is to save different files while changing only 1 thing and see what the difference is.

-For example, putting the notes `012345` on low E string, then putting the notes `012345` on the A string, and then seeing how the files differ.
+For example, putting the notes `012345` on the low E string, then putting the notes `012345` on the A string, and then seeing how the files differ.

 Change the tempo, then resave, and see how the files differ.

+Change the tuning, then resave, and see how the files differ.

+Add a track, then resave, and see how the files differ.

+Add bar lines, then resave, and see how the files differ.

 etc.